Caring for your Home Apple and Fruit Trees

 -Apple trees must be grown from baby trees, not from seed.

 -There are different sizes of apple trees.
 You can choose between large trees or smaller dwarf trees.
 The tree’s size is determined by the size of the root stock.
 We suggest smaller dwarf trees for home use as they are easier to care for.

 This depends on many factors, including how much care you are willing to invest, what your growing climate is, and of course you personal taste.
 Below are some links to good resources to help you make up your mind.

 Where can I find apple trees in Indianapolis area?

 It is best to buy your trees from a location that is familiar with apple trees for fruit and not just for ornamental purposes.
-If you are looking to buy several trees, we would highly recommend Stark Brothers Nursery.
+Mail ordering bare-root trees will often provide you with the best selection and quality.
+We would highly recommend Stark Brothers Nursery.
 This is where we get our apple trees.
 They are one of the oldest and most respected nurseries of fruit trees.